 Adolescence is a time of separation and individuation.
 Teens are drawn to creating their own identity and exploring the world on their own.
-They may begin examining the ideals they grew up and analyzing them from a different lens.
+They may begin examining the ideals they grew up with and analyzing them from a different lens.

 During this period of time, adolescents also begin experimenting.
 They become eager to try new things and experiences with their peers—even if these activities are risky.

 And in religious households, this process of teen differentiation can be even more pronounced.
 Some teens who grew up observant may start re-examining and questioning their strong-held beliefs.
-They may push boundaries, and begin shrugging off religious duties they’ve always kept.
+They may push boundaries and begin shrugging off religious duties they’ve always kept.
 They may also try going even further—to experiment with previously-forbidden activities involving drugs, sex, and more.